John Campbell Merrett

-John Campbell Merrett (August 26, 1909 – November 3, 1998), was a Canadian architect whose most noteworthy work was the interior design of Montreal's Central Station.
+John Campbell Merrett (August 26, 1909 – November 3, 1998) was a Canadian architect whose most noteworthy work was the interior design of Montreal's Central Station.

 Merrett was born in Montreal, Quebec, Canada.

 Biography

 Early life

 The fourth child of Thomas Edward Merrett, banker, and his wife, Katherine Stuart Campbell, Merrett's childhood summers were spent in Métis-sur-Mer.
 He attended Selwyn House School in Westmount, Quebec, and Ashbury College, Ottawa, Ontario.

 Marriage and family

-Campbell Merrett married Hazel Howard, one of four daughters of Judge Eratus Edwin Howard and his wife, Evalyn Peverley, in 1937.
-His two sons – Timothy Howard Merrett, professor of computer science at McGill, and Brian Merrett, photographer – live in Montreal.
+Campbell Merrett married Hazel Howard, one of four daughters of Judge Eratus Edwin Howard and his wife Evalyn Peverley, in 1937.
+His two sons – Timothy Howard Merrett, professor of computer science at McGill, and Brian Merrett, photographer – live in Montreal and North Hatley.

 Education

 Merrett graduated in 1931 from the School of Architecture at McGill University and subsequently did formative work traveling on scholarship in Europe.
 He did post-graduate studies in London, England, resulting in a certificate in Town Planning from the University of London in 1934.
 In 1944 he took a Special Planning Course at M.I.T., Boston.